Travel.State.Gov > International Travel > Learn About Your Destination > Greece International Travel Information

 Find information on dual nationality, prevention of international child abduction, and customs information on our website.

 Terrorism: Credible information indicates terrorist groups continue plotting possible near-term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 In the past year, there have been multiple terrorist attacks in Europe.
 Extremists continue to focus on tourist locations, transportation hubs, markets/shopping malls, and local government facilities as viable targets.
 In addition, hotels, clubs, restaurants, places of worship, parks, high-profile events, educational institutions, airports, and other soft targets remain priority locations for possible attacks.
 U.S. citizens should exercise additional vigilance in these and similar locations.

 Strikes and Demonstrations:

-Crime: Crimes against tourists, such as pick-pocketing and purse-snatching, occur at popular tourist sites, on public transportation (especially the Metro) and in Thessaloniki shopping areas.
-Thieves break into cars to steal passports and rifle through luggage in search of valuables.
-The Embassy has received reports of alcohol-induced attacks targeting individual tourists at some holiday resorts and bars; one incident was fatal.
+Crime: Crimes against tourists, such as pick-pocketing and purse-snatching, occur at popular tourist sites and on public transportation, especially the metro.
+A common tactic is one person causes a commotion on the metro or pushes travelers to distract them while another person snatches the belongings.
+Thieves also seek out and break into rental cars to steal passports, valuables, and luggage.
+The Embassy has received reports of alcohol-induced attacks targeting individual tourists at some holiday resorts and bars.